mozilla/betachannel/README.md

 This is the source code to the BetaFox webapp.

 FirefoxOS, Firefox for Android and other future runtimes let developers write Open Web Apps.
-Distributing privelged apps to remote testers is very difficult.
+Distributing privileged apps to remote testers is very difficult.

 This webapp allows developers to upload their packaged apps and gives them versioned install links.